cran/zFactor/README.md

 -   Find `z` with any of the correlations provided
 -   Get values from the Standing-Katz chart at any of the isotherms limited by the pseudo-reduced pressures (`Ppr`) digitized
--   Find what isotherms or pseudo-reduced temperatures (`Tpr`) are available from Standing and Katz chart
+-   Find what isotherms or pseudo-reduced temperatures (`Tpr`) are available from the Standing and Katz chart
 -   Find what pseudo-reduced pressure points are available
 -   Plot any of the Standing-Katz isotherms to view `z` in graphical form
--   Plot a tile chart to show the range of applicability of the correlations
+-   Plot a tile chart to show the range of applicability of the correlations.
+In essence, get an idea of the accuracy by the location of the desired point at Tpr and Ppr
 -   Get a statistics table when comparing any of the correlations to the Standing-Katz chart
--   Get a matrix of \``z` values calculated from any correlation where the rows are the pseudo-reduced temperatures and the columns the pseudo-reduced pressures
+-   Get a matrix of `z` values calculated from any correlation where the rows are the pseudo-reduced temperatures and the columns the pseudo-reduced pressures
+-   Plot one or multiple isotherms

 ### Plotting a specific isotherm of SK chart